nishmaj/DSAN-Projects/project2/problem1/explanation_1.md

 Since there is no loops hence constant time

 Space complexity of set() is O(n)
-Since the dictionary is as large as the amount fo keys.
+Since the dictionary is as large as the amount of n keys.